ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 habits and I have witnessed independent transformations happen in others as well.
 Use these points to guide your decision making:

-* Actively minimize dependencies and carefully audit the ones you intend to keep.
 * **Prefer simplicity** over convenience - convenience comes at a cost.
 Writing extra code yourself is not a problem.
 * **Prefer Explict** over implicit - programs are more easily